You are here

 5 ways to handle interview nerves

 Top performers in all walks of life use visualisation techniques to overcome nervousness.
 Visualisation simply involves running through the interview in your mind ahead of the event.
 Picture yourself entering the room feeling calm and in control.
 Visualise yourself standing tall, smiling and shaking hands with ease.
 Imagine answering questions with confidence and poise, building a good rapport with the interviewers and leaving the room feeling happy with your performance.

-Practise your responses
+2. Practise your responses

 Interview nerves are often caused by a fear of the unknown, or concern that you are going to freeze or say the wrong thing.
-Rehearsing answers to common interview questions will help you to feel more comfortable and confident in your ability to provide coherent, succinct responses on the day.
+To avoid getting flustered, rehearse answers to common interview questions.
+This will help you to feel more comfortable and confident in your ability to provide coherent, succinct responses on the day.

 Confirm the name and contact number of your interviewer, the time you should arrive and what you plan to wear.
 Ensure you have all relevant documents on hand, including your CV and examples of past work.
 Give yourself plenty of travel time in case you get delayed ñ being late could lose you the job before you've even begun.
-Being on time will also give you the opportunity to gather your composure prior to the interview.
+Being on time will also give you the opportunity to compose yourself prior to the interview.

-Take your time
+4. Take your time

-When feeling nervous at an interview, you may be tempted to rush into your responses or even forget the original question.
-Take a few seconds to consider what it is youíre being asked.
+Avoid stumbling over your sentences by taking a few seconds to consider what it is youíre being asked.
 Breathe deeply, then focus on articulating your answer slowly and clearly.
-If you forget the question that was asked, avoid delivering an answer that you hope might be correct.
+If you forget what the question was, avoid giving an answer that you hope might be correct.
 Instead, keep calm and ask the interviewer if they feel you have covered their key points.
 Donít forget that you can ask questions too.

 Mindset is a powerful thing.
 Changing the way you think about an interview can have a huge impact on the amount of pressure you feel.
 A positive mindset will be evident to your potential employer.
 Be sure to smile and reflect your positivity through your body language as well.
-Rather than thinking you are being judged, try viewing the interview as a challenge to overcome.Remind yourself of past successes and concentrate on the strengths you could bring to the role.
+Rather than thinking that youíre being judged, try viewing the interview as an exciting challenge to overcome.Remind yourself of past successes and concentrate on the strengths you could bring to the role.
 Avoid putting expectations on yourself to give perfect answers, or thinking about things over which you have no control, such as the competition.
 Instead, focus your energy on simply giving the best interview you can.

-Staying calm and managing nerves are important skills to practice in the lead up to an interview.
+Staying calm and managing nerves are important skills to practise in the lead up to an interview.
 Follow these steps to ensure you feel comfortable and more likely to leave your interview feeling happy with your performance:

-- Prepare for common questions
+- Prepare for common question

 - Confirm the interview details